The Top 10 Things Teachers Should Know About Fragile X Syndrome: Strengths, Challenges, and How They Learn

 There’s really only one thing every teacher needs to know about Fragile X syndrome:

 Students with Fragile X syndrome are prone to hyperarousal and anxiety.
-It is how their nervous systems are wired.
+It’s how their nervous systems are wired.

-- Don’t force eye contact.
+1. Don’t force eye contact.

 Eye contact will come naturally as the student becomes more comfortable with you.

-- Expect inconsistency.
+2. Expect inconsistency.

-- Allow and/or encourage frequent breaks.
+4. Allow and encourage frequent breaks.

 Accommodate attention deficits by keeping tasks brief.
 Keep up a good pace — power breaks are short breaks.

-- Verbal expression is cognitively taxing.
+5. Verbal expression is cognitively taxing.

 Provide some non-verbal alternatives for students to show what they know, such as following directions and pointing to visual representations.

-- Prepare for transitions.
+7. Prepare for transitions.

-- Provide a purposeful errand so the focus is on the outcome (e.g. delivering an envelope) rather than moving from one place to another.
+- Provide a purposeful errand so the focus is on the outcome (e.g., delivering an envelope) rather than moving from one place to another.

-- Notice environmental triggers.
+9. Notice (and resolve) environmental triggers.